Rila Monastery Nature Park: Hydrology

 Rila Monastery Nature Park contains 28 glacial lakes situated at altitudes above 2200 m.
 They provide a source for numerous streams and creeks which form the park's main river, the 51 km-long Rilska River.
-The river rises at the Fish Lakes and flows into the Struma near the town of Kocherinovo.
+The river rises at the Ribni Lakes and flows into the Struma near the town of Kocherinovo.
 It has a catchment area of 390 km2 and a total annual discharge of 241.9 million m3.
 Most of the water flow comes from the left tributaries, situated on the northern slopes of the ridge.
 The main water source is the snow that accumulates in the winter months.

-Most of the park's lake groups fall within Rilska's catchment zone – Smradlivite Lakes, a group of three lakes that includes Bulgaria's largest glacial lake with an area of 21.2 ha, a volume of 1.72 million m3 and a depth of 28 m; the Black Lake; Devil's Lake (seven lakes); Monastery Lake (three lakes); Marinkovsko Lake; the Dry Lake; and the Fish Lakes, the largest lake complex in the park, consisting of four entities.
+Most of the park's lake groups fall within Rilska's catchment zone – Smradlivite Lakes, a group of three lakes that includes Bulgaria's largest glacial lake with an area of 21.2 ha, a volume of 1.72 million m3 and a depth of 28 m; the Black Lake; Devil's Lake (seven lakes); Monastery Lake (three lakes); Marinkovsko Lake; the Dry Lake; and the Ribni Lakes, the largest lake complex in the park, consisting of four entities.
 The catchment area of the river Iliyna includes the four Karaomerichki Lakes, Mramorets Lake and Lake Kamenitsa.